adap/flower/doc/source/tutorial-quickstart-android.rst

 ==================

 .. meta::
-   :description lang=en: Read this Federated Learning quickstart tutorial for creating an Android app using Flower.
+   :description: Read this Federated Learning quickstart tutorial for creating an Android app using Flower.
-   :description lang=fr: Lisez ce tutoriel de Federated Learning pour créer une app Android en utilisant Flower.

 Let's build a federated learning system using TFLite and Flower on Android!